 This is a longstanding issue and priority not only of Bladensburg but of all of the Port Towns.
 The Town has worked with SHA and other State and Federal officials to improve pedestrian and bicycle infrastructure at the Peace Cross Intersection.
 This intersection is where three major roads converge, and both pedestrian and vehicle traffic are subject to potentially life-threatening situations daily.
+This intersection and issue will be highlighted in the Port Towns Sector plan, which is expected to be completed in FY 2026 by M-NCPPC Prince George's County Planning.

 This area is adjacent to the Bladensburg Waterfront Park, a major recreational asset of the Port Towns.
 A study is needed at this intersection to help identify alternatives that will allow pedestrians, bicyclists, and vehicles to move safely.
-This is a significant intersection of the Port Towns has an effect on the overall area traffic flow.
+This is a significant intersection of the Port Towns that has an effect on the overall area traffic flow.